novay/nue/README.md

 ## Configuration

+For the first, you can use this default credential :
+- Username : `novay@btekno.id`
+- Password : `admins`

 Make sure to check out our config files at `config/nue.php`.
 Here you can :
 - Change the default application name
 - Customize brands or assets files like favicon and the application logo.